Alfred the Great: Background

-Alfred's grandfather, Ecgberht, became king of Wessex in 802, and in the view of the historian Richard Abels, it must have seemed very unlikely to contemporaries that he would establish a lasting dynasty.
+Alfred's grandfather Ecgberht became King of Wessex in 802, and in the view of the historian Richard Abels, it must have seemed very unlikely to contemporaries that he would establish a lasting dynasty.
 For 200 years, three families had fought for the West Saxon throne, and no son had followed his father as king.
 No ancestor of Ecgberht had been a king of Wessex since Ceawlin in the late sixth century, but he was believed to be a paternal descendant of Cerdic, the founder of the West Saxon dynasty.
 (Note: Historians have expressed doubt both whether the genealogy for Ecgberht going back to Cerdic was fabricated to legitimise his seizure of the West Saxon throne, and broadly whether Cerdic was a real person or if the story of Cerdic is a "foundation myth".)
 This made Ecgberht an ætheling – a prince eligible for the throne.
 But after Ecgberht's reign, descent from Cerdic was no longer sufficient to make a man an ætheling.
 When Ecgberht died in 839, he was succeeded by his son Æthelwulf; all subsequent West Saxon kings were descendants of Ecgberht and Æthelwulf, and were also sons of kings.

 At the beginning of the ninth century, England was almost wholly under the control of the Anglo-Saxons.
 Mercia dominated southern England, but its supremacy came to an end in 825 when it was decisively defeated by Ecgberht at the Battle of Ellendun.
 Mercia and Wessex became allies, which was important in the resistance to Viking attacks.
 In 853, King Burgred of Mercia requested West Saxon help to suppress a Welsh rebellion, and Æthelwulf led a West Saxon contingent in a successful joint campaign.
-In the same year Burgred married Æthelwulf's daughter, Æthelswith.
+The same year, Burgred married Æthelwulf's daughter, Æthelswith.